Opioid Abatement Community Grants Program (OACGP)

 Granite United Way will work closely with a Community Advisory Team—made up of experts, community members, and people with lived experience—to design and advise this grant program.
 Grants will be awarded in two main categories, aligned with state law and priorities:

-• Short-Term Grants: Up to $15,000 for one-time costs like technology, equipment, training, or events that meet immediate community needs.
+- Short-Term Responsive Grants: Up to $15,000 for one-time costs like technology, equipment, training, or events that meet immediate community needs.

 Community Advisory Team

-Granite United Way will be developing a Community Advisory Team (CAT) that will be comprised of subject matter experts and people with lived experience who will serve in an advisory capacity to help inform the development and implementation of the Opioid Abatement Community Grants Program (OACGP).
-Approximately 12-15 individuals will be selected to serve on this Community Advisory Team.
-We will aim to include broad geographic representation, as well as diverse participation across the continuum of the substance use and mental health service delivery systems in New Hampshire.
+Granite United Way has developed a Community Advisory Team (CAT) comprised of subject matter experts and people with lived experience who will serve in an advisory capacity to help inform the development and implementation of the Opioid Abatement Community Grants Program (OACGP).
+Sixteen individuals were selected to serve on this Community Advisory Team.
+We worked to include broad geographic representation, as well as diverse participation across the continuum of the substance use and mental health service delivery systems in New Hampshire.